 According to Cadena, the Shepard Stadium construction has moved along at a steady pace, with some piping already installed.

 Meanwhile, trenching and installation of new fiber-optic communication systems in the Village are also in the works, and set to start in the next two months, according to the technology committee.
+If you’re taking part in a construction project like this, make sure you have insurance for tradesman.

 The sights of construction have become ever-present on campus, specifically in the buildings to the north of the Mall, where fences block pathways and corridors.
 The fences there are due to future plans for campus improvements.